 BASES Laboratory Accreditation is a quality assurance process that provides clients and service purchasers with a means of confirming the appropriateness of a laboratory to conduct physiological testing.
 The accreditation process uses a written submission from the laboratory together with a detailed inspection visit to assess the appropriateness of the laboratory’s facilities, equipment, procedures and staffing.

-To become a BASES Accredited Laboratory, the following criteria must be met:
+To become a BASES Accredited Laboratory, the following criteria must be met

 The BASES Laboratory Accreditation provides a mark of quality assurance to clients, research funders and the wider community that illustrates the laboratory has undergone meticulous inspection by BASES and that high professional standards of practice have been achieved.
 Laboratories that are accredited by BASES will have demonstrated:

 Overseas laboratories may apply for laboratory accreditation and this will be acknowledged as such with the title BASES Accredited Laboratory (Overseas).
 Where a BASES accredited individual is not present, the laboratory must be under the direction of an appropriately qualified individual (such as a laboratory manager, or equally well qualified practitioner).
 The named laboratory director must, as a minimum, be a BASES member for the full term of the laboratory accreditation.

 In such circumstances the laboratory may still be granted accreditation but BASES Accredited Laboratory Director status cannot be granted.
 Overseas (including the Irish Republic) laboratories applying for accredited status must also agree to meet the costs for all international travel, reasonable subsistence and accommodation where necessary in addition to the standard accreditation fee.